 After an employee provides his/her Department Head with a copy of their juror summons, civil leave will be granted to regular employees who are summoned to attend court as a juror or witness, except when involved in personal litigation.
 A County employee called for jury duty or as a court witness for the federal or state governments or a subdivision thereof, shall receive leave with pay for such duty during the required absence without charge to accumulated vacation, petty or sick leave provided that the employee returns to work immediately upon release from court.
 Any court fees paid to the employee for jury duty must be remitted to County Finance unless the employee elects to take vacation leave for days served.
 When the judicial district compensates individuals for mileage, such payments shall be retained by the employee if vacation leave is taken.
-Proper submission of travel reimbursement or check stub from the paying agency that identifies the travel reimbursement shall be remitted to the County and reimbursed to the employee by the County.
+Proper submission of travel reimbursement or check stub from the paying agency that identifies the travel reimbursement shall be remitted to the county.